Just Stick to the S’nip

 Shenipsit State Forest began in 1927 with the purchase of land at the summit of Soapstone Mountain in Somers to erect a fire tower to keep a lookout over the forests of the eastern woodlands.
 Over time, additional acreage was purchased to form the sprawling 7,078 acres state forest we have today in Ellington, Somers and Stafford.

-Here’s my 2010 hike through the other Stafford section of the Shenipsit Trail.
+Here’s my 2010 hike through the more southern Stafford section of the Shenipsit Trail.

 Shenipsit is dominated by nearly pure stands of oak, particularly red oak, as a result of repeated clear-cutting for charcoal production and as a result of fire.
 All of this occurred prior to State ownership.